 Now that you’re on full gear and ready to start, read on below.
-Find out about the ABCs you need to learn about homeschooling:
+Find out about the ABCs you need to learn about homeschooling in the Philippines:

-Are you doing your own homeschool lesson plan?
+Are you doing your own homeschool lesson plan in the Philippines?
 Are you getting materials from a certified homeschool provider?
 If you’re availing the services of a homeschooling provider, the fee that you are paying comes with a set of modules that you can do at home.
 If you’re DIY-ing your homeschool lesson plan, you have to make sure that the materials and activities incorporated in your daily lessons are appropriate for the age and level of your child.

 As homeschooling might be a novel idea for most parents, there might be a tendency to go crazy on the preparations and overlook the most fundamental aspects to consider.
 Instead of nitpicking whether the design of the home classroom looks “preschool” enough, why not involve your child in setting up the place?
 It might take longer and messier as opposed to doing it on your own, but involving your child in the process gives him or her ownership of the setup.
 This will also encourage active participation and cooperation when the actual homeschooling starts.